 The District's capitalization policy sets the capitalization amount at \$5000.
 The district's capital assets include land, buildings, buses and other vehicles, and other major equipment.
-Net capital assets for the District have decreased by \$214,148 due to recognition of depreciation for capitalization of the High School Building that was completed in fiscal year 2019.
+Net capital assets for the District have increased by \$51,793.

-Both the elementary and high school districts have outstanding general obligation bonds totaling \$11,170,000 at the end of June 30, 2022.
-An interest payment is made in December and an interest and principal payment is made in June from the Debt Service Fund for each district that reduced the debt \$1,050,000 during the fiscal year.
-The final elementary payment will be in June 2023 and the final high school payment will be in June 2036.
+In June 2023 the elementary general obligation bonds were paid in full.
+The high school district has outstanding general obligation bonds totaling \$10,095,000.
+An interest payment is made in December and an interest and principal payment is made in June from the Debt Service Fund.

-The District continues to report its portion of the net pension liability under GASB 68.
-As of the end of June 30, 2022, the outstanding liability was \$6,853,962 which was a decrease of \$1,586,536 from the previous fiscal year.
-The total OPEB liability for FY 22 was \$1,562,297.
+The district continues to report its portion of the net pension liability under GASB 68.
+As of the end of June 30, 2023, the outstanding liability was \$8,049,981 which was an increase of \$1,196,019 from the previous fiscal year.
+The total OPEB liability for FY 23 was \$1,711,515.